States parties to the Rome Statute: Signatories which have not ratified

-Of the 139 states that had signed the Rome Statute, 31 have not ratified.
+Of the 139 states that had signed the Rome Statute, 29 have not ratified.
+Of these, 4 have formally indicated that they no longer plan to ratify the treaty.

 According to the Vienna Convention on the Law of Treaties, a state that has signed but not ratified a treaty is obliged to refrain from "acts which would defeat the object and purpose" of the treaty.
 However, these obligations do not continue if the state has "made its intention clear not to become a party to the treaty".
-Four signatory states (Israel, Russia, Sudan, and the United States) have informed the UN Secretary General that they no longer intend to become parties to the Rome Statute, and as such have no legal obligations arising from their signature.
+Four signatory states (Israel, the Russian Federation, Sudan, and the United States) have informed the UN Secretary General that they no longer intend to become parties to the Rome Statute, and as such have no legal obligations arising from their signature.

-Armenia

-In 2004, the Constitutional Court of Armenia ruled that the Statute was not compatible due to constitutional requirements on sovereignty over the judicial system.

-On 29 December 2022, the government of Armenia announced it was beginning the process of ratifying the Rome Statute, which it signed in 1999.
-A request has been made for the constitutional court to review whether the current Constitution of Armenia (which has been amended twice since the question was last reviewed) allows for the country to join the ICC.

-According to Justice Minister Grigor Minasyan, Armenia would declare that the Rome Statute would apply to Armenia retroactively from 12 May 2021, when a border crisis with Azerbaijan began, in the hopes of filing proceedings against the latter for alleged war crimes.

 Bahrain

 The government of Bahrain originally announced in May 2006 that it would ratify the Rome Statute in the session ending in July 2006.
 By December 2006, the ratification had not yet been completed, but the Coalition for the International Criminal Court said they expected ratification in 2007.